Skip navigation

 What are the features of a cardiac rehab program?

-A dedicated team of experts work closely with each patient to create a medically supervised cardiac rehabilitation program that emphasizes the importance of both physical and psychological health while also maintaining quality of life.
+A dedicated team of experts works closely with each patient to create a medically supervised cardiac rehabilitation program emphasizing the importance of physical and psychological health while maintaining the quality of life.

-Recovering from a heart attack or other type of cardiac event can be frightening.
-Patients often feel depressed and lost about how to get back to their daily life and routines.
-The cardiac rehab program includes group exercise classes and support groups so patients know that they are not alone in working toward their goals.
+Recovering from a heart attack or other cardiac event can be frightening.
+Patients often feel depressed and lost about returning to daily routines.
+The cardiac rehab program includes exercise classes and support groups so patients know they are not alone in working toward their goals.

 Cardiac rehabilitation is a comprehensive therapy that combines: